daicalong/iri-hackathon/README.md

 ## UI Framework

-This application uses PrimeNG version 18.
-To use prebuilt UI components, visit the [PrimeNG component library & reference](https://v18.primeng.org/autocomplete) page.
+This application uses Angular Material version 19.
+To use prebuilt UI components, visit the [Angular Mat 19 library & reference](https://material.angular.io/) page.

 ## CSS Library

-This application also uses TailwindCSS version  library for utility & semantic styling, for more information visit the [TailwindCSS documentation](https://tailwindcss.com/docs/installation) page.
+This application also uses TailwindCSS version 3 library for utility & semantic styling, for more information visit the [TailwindCSS documentation](https://tailwindcss.com/docs/installation) page.